Tobbe/kontonummer/README.md

 ## Important Caveat

-As explained in the [research](#research) section below there are some bank account numbers that is impossible to validate (as they do not have a check digit) that are indistinguishable from validatable accounts.
-I recommend using this library on form input fields but do not prevent form submission if the account number is reported as invalid.
-A good idea would be something like a warning saying "there is a chance this is not a valid bank account number you may want to double check."
+As explained in the [research](#research) section below there are some bank account numbers that are impossible to validate (as they do not have a check digit) that are indistinguishable from validatable accounts.
+I recommend using this library on form input fields, but do not prevent form submission if the account number is reported as invalid.
+A good idea would be something like a warning saying "There is a chance this is not a valid bank account number;
+you may want to double-check."

 ## Specification [v1]